infosimples/node_two_captcha/README.md

   console.log(response.text);
 });

->jTfh3o9uqafa-u5RtYofHHo2uDk0T78f78HvttFGYft8pG3wuhd-UHAIy271bQXPeUNRm...
+> jTfh3o9uqafa-u5RtYofHHo2uDk0T78f78HvttFGYft8pG3wuhd-UHAIy271bQXPeUNRm...
 ```

 `decodeRecaptchaV3` is an async function.
 The parameters for `decodeRecaptchaV3`
 function are:

--   `googlekey`: The google key for the ReCaptcha.
+- `googlekey`: The Google key for the reCAPTCHA.
--   `pageurl`: The URL where the ReCaptcha is.
+- `pageurl`: The URL of the page with the reCAPTCHA challenge.
--   `action`: the action value used by the captcha.
+- `action`: the action name used by the CAPTCHA.
--   `enterprise`: optional (Boolean) switch for ReCaptcha Enterprise, default is `false`
+- `enterprise`: optional (Boolean) switch for reCAPTCHA Enterprise, default is `false`

 #### hCaptcha